NunchakusLei/rune_auto_activation_system/README.md

 # Manual Labelling Manual
+**Warning**, This script is developed specific for this project.
+And, due to the time limit, some feature might not be perfect.

 ### Execution
 The first step to use this manual labelling script is to execute it.
 You should able to run the manual labelling script using command following,